By making use of a simple Assess, Practise and Achieve model, we ensure that students are working at the right level and are making progress.

 As your students explore the Universe, they are assessed and allocated appropriate games & activities.
 They are also able to compete with one another with the game being adjusted so it is appropriate to all players no matter their numeracy level.

 Emile covers the primary maths national curriculum from year 1 to year 6 including:

 Numeracy Intervention with Emile is commonly used in Catch-up sessions.

 Emile has been designed with teachers so we know what teachers need from a resource and provide a range of teacher tools including:

-Nothing engaging some students like competition.
-Year 7 Catch-up Numeracy with Emile multiplayer modes allow students to:
+Nothing engages some students like competition.
+Numeracy Intervention with Emile’s multiplayer modes allow students to: